How to use your breath to help with Labour

 At a certain point during labour, as your contractions intensify, you feel the need to blow your breath out gently through your mouth.

 At this stage it may help to practise “The Golden Thread Breath”.
 You can visualise a beautiful spool of golden thread just in front of your lips.
+Start by softening your lips and relaxing your jaw.
 As you exhale imagine you are trying to blow the spool of thread away from you.
 You can imagine sunlight shimmering on the golden thread as more of it is reveled as the spool moves further and further away from you.
-As your are doing this you keep your mouth and jaw relaxed as tensing this area of the body may also cause you to tense your pelvic floor which will not help the effectiveness of your contractions.
+Keep your mouth and jaw as relaxed as possible.
+Tensing this area of the body may also cause you to tense your pelvic floor which will not help the effectiveness of your contractions.

 It is possible to use “The Golden Thread” technique while also using Gas and Air and sitting on your exercise ball or in an upright position.
 Again, if you regularly include this in you pregnancy yoga practise, it will be far easier to focus on it while in labour.